royalboe/KodeKloud_Engineering_projects/ansible-tasks/01-ansible-basic-playbook/README.md

 ### Steps

-The inventory file /home/thor/ansible/inventory seems to be having some issues, please fix them.
+- The inventory file /home/thor/ansible/inventory seems to be having some issues, please fix them.
 The playbook needs to be run on App Server 3 in Stratos DC, so inventory file needs to be updated accordingly.

-Create a playbook /home/thor/ansible/playbook.yml and add a task to create an empty file /tmp/file.txt on App Server 3.
+- Create a playbook /home/thor/ansible/playbook.yml and add a task to create an empty file /tmp/file.txt on App Server 3.

+### Note
-Note: Validation will try to run the playbook using command ansible-playbook -i inventory playbook.yml so please make sure the playbook works this way without passing any extra arguments.
+Validation will try to run the playbook using command ansible-playbook -i inventory playbook.yml so please make sure the playbook works this way without passing any extra arguments.